l-wegner/test-pipelines/README.md

 # test-pipelines
-Test github pipelines in a fast manner
+Test github pipelines in a fast manner, especially the release approach